Nicola2309/-MS2/README.md

 #### Deploying with EmailJS

-I used EmailJS to automatically send an email to the admin each time a user submits the form.
-This feature can be implemented as follows:
+I used EmailJS to automatically send an email to the admin and reply automatically each time a user submits the form.
+These features can be implemented as follows:
 1. I created an account with EmailJS and navigated to this [page](https://www.emailjs.com/docs/tutorial/adding-email-service/)
 2. I followed the steps from the tutorial, creating a template and adding the EmailJS javascript library to my project.
 3. I chose to stay with a free account, which limits my monthly quota to 200 emails per month.